Changes in the appearance, smell, taste, or texture of an avocado may indicate that it has gone bad.

 If you gently squeeze an avocado in the palm of your hand and it retains a large indentation where you pressed, the fruit is overripe and likely spoiled.

-Some types of avocados undergo distinct skin color changes as they ripen — particularly the Hass variety, which accounts for about 80% of avocados eaten worldwide (
+Some types of avocados undergo distinct skin color changes as they ripen — particularly the Hass variety, which accounts for about

 When not fully ripe, Hass avocados have bumpy, bright green skin.
 It progresses to dark green or brown when ripe.
 If the skin looks nearly black and the fruit feels mushy upon touch, it’s overripe and likely spoiled.